gmn/AdAssassin/README.md

 - some links are followed, suspect script. regular <A> won't follow, but in Extension ON mode, NO links should be followed at all.

+- when Extension is activated change cursor with css directive: cursor:pointer;